Zeus Assembler

 Zeus Assembler is an assembler development tool for the Z80 originally written by Neil Mottershead for the Nascom 2 and then ported to the ZX Spectrum by Neil Mottershead and Simon Brattel in 1983.
 It was published by Crystal Computing.
 The program was designed to make Z80 machine code programming easier, with full symbolic instructions, and an editing style similar to the Spectrum's built-in BASIC.

 Zeus Assembler was later re-released by the manufacturer of the ZX Spectrum, Sinclair Research.

+A Commodore 64 version was released in 1984.

 Overview

 Zeus is a two-pass assembler which uses the standard Zilog Z80 instruction set mnemonics.
-It was the one of the first assemblers to tokenise source code as it is entered, along with MAC/65 for the Atari 8-bit family, similar to how many BASIC implementations work.
+It was one of the first assemblers to tokenise source code as it is entered, along with MAC/65 for the Atari 8-bit computers, similar to how many BASIC implementations work.

 It has two command modes: assembler and editor, and includes an auto line-numbering facility, and various subroutines for use within the user's programs, as well as printer output and basic assembler features such as labels and expressions.